How to succeed in your first projection mapping project

 Adjusting the focus will make your projection sharper

 It is crucial to adjust the focus BEFORE you create your mapping.
 Otherwise, setting the focus would lead to shifting afterward, which means you would have to start over.
+After focusing, projecting videos onto the prepared surface creates visual illusions and enhances performances, bringing the mapped content to life.

 4. Mapping